laurencelundblade/QCBOR/README.md

 adpatation layer here.
 There are no official mechanisms, like a
 #define to help handle variations in these older versions.

-The MBed Crypto Library is an implementation of the PSA Crypto API and is versions separately.
-Presumably there are or will be implementations of the PSA Crypto API that are not the MBed Crypto Library.
+The Mbed Crypto Library is an implementation of the PSA Crypto API and is versions separately.
+Presumably there are or will be implementations of the PSA Crypto API that are not the Mbed Crypto Library.

-t_cose has been made to work against the released 1.1.0 version of MBed released in June 2019 and the 2.0.0 version released in September 2019.
+t_cose has been made to work against the released 1.1.0 version of Mbed released in June 2019 and the 2.0.0 version released in September 2019.
 Also, it works against the 1.1 version that is in TF-M which has different internals than the 1.1.0 version on the public GitHub.

-The PSA Crypto API in MBed 1.1.0 is different from that in MBed 2.0.0. t_cose has one configuration that covers both which hinges off a
+The PSA Crypto API in Mbed 1.1.0 is different from that in Mbed 2.0.0. t_cose has one configuration that covers both which hinges off a
 #define that happens to occur in 1.1.0 and not in 2.0.0.
 It can auto-detect
 which is which so you shouldn't have to worry about it.
 To override